 The guidelines you need to know prior to taking the steps to apply for a HELOC are similar to getting a first mortgage.
 The focus is on your credit, income and your debt to income ratios.
 In many instances, the bank or broker will have a minimum credit score for most HELOC programs, so discuss your statistics with the loan officer or bank representative before making plans or big commitments.

-Many homeowners need money quickly, and a HELOC loan seems like the perfect solution.
+Many homeowners need money quickly, and a bad credit HELOC seems like the perfect solution for a borrower with less than perfect credit.
 However, many homeowners have low credit scores and are unable to qualify for a home equity credit line from their local Credit Union or Bank.
-In those instances, borrowers should consider a hard money loan or non-prime home equity loan.
+In those instances, borrowers should consider a hard money loan or non-prime equity loan.
 Both options require some equity, but they both all low credit scores.

-What Are the Advantages and Disadvantages of a HELOC?
+What Are the Advantages and Disadvantages of a HELOC Loan?

 Should you get a home equity line of credit?
 Maybe!
 Here are some advantages and disadvantages: